LisandraDv/lsdr-security-portfolio/05-cloud-security-hardening-azure-m365/reports/executive-summary.md

 ## Main Risks Identified

+The assessment identified several improvement areas related to authentication controls, Conditional Access coverage, privileged access exposure, audit logging, and hardening recommendations.

-The most relevant risks were related to incomplete MFA coverage, Conditional Access gaps, privileged access exposure, and limited audit visibility.
+The most important risks were related to incomplete MFA coverage, insufficient Conditional Access enforcement, and limited audit visibility.

 ## Business Impact

-If not remediated, these gaps may increase the risk of account compromise, unauthorized access, delayed incident investigation, and reduced visibility over administrative activity.
+If not addressed, these gaps may increase the risk of account compromise, unauthorized access, delayed incident investigation, and reduced visibility over administrative activity.

 ## Recommended Priority